Skip to content

 Delayed Notice

-Notification may be delayed if law enforcement determines notice may impede a criminal investigation.
+Notification may be delayed if law enforcement determines and notifies the entity that notice will impede a criminal investigation.

 Government Notice